rapidez/docs/src/4.x/faq.md

 ## Are all product types supported?

 > Simple, configurable, downloadable, and grouped product types are currently supported.

-## How is this different from Vue Storefront?

-> Vue Storefront does support multiple platforms, where the focus of Rapidez is Magento 2.
-The learning curve of Vue Storefront can be steep because it's totally different from Magento, which uses a PHP stack.
-Rapidez combines the best of both worlds by using PHP and Vue.

 ## Do I need to know Vue?